samuelgr/Xidi/README.md

 #### Split

-A Split element mapper is a compound element mapper.
-It requires two parameters, each of which is another entire element mapper.
+A Split element mapper requires two parameters, each of which is another element mapper.
 The first parameter is its "positive" element mapper and the second is its "negative" element mapper.
 If the assigned XInput controller element reports positive input (i.e. stick position is positive, button is pressed, or trigger is greater than the mid-point value) then the positive element mapper is asked to process the input, otherwise the negative element mapper is asked to do so.
 It is valid to specify "Null" as a parameter, with the outcome being that the corresponding input (positive or negative) is simply ignored.

 The primary use case for a Split element mapper is to separate an XInput controller's analog stick axis into a positive part and a negative part.
 For example, the below configuration splits both axes of the left stick into a positive part and a negative part, triggering a different keyboard key in each case.